 The Department of Justice should expand its monitoring and oversight to ensure accessibility and privacy for voters with disabilities.

-State laws governing the allocation of Electoral College votes should meet the following criteria:
+State laws governing the allocation of Electoral College votes should:

-- Voter Participation and Civic Engagement—maximize voter participation in the electoral process while encouraging public engagement with candidates and issues;
+- maximize voter participation in the electoral process while encouraging public engagement with candidates and issues;

-- Full and Fair Representation—consistent with the principle of “one person, one vote” and nondiscriminatory in their effects on diverse racial and ethnic groups and political jurisdictions, such as small versus large and urban versus rural; and
+- ensure consistency with the principle of “one person, one vote” and nondiscriminatory effects on historically disadvantaged racial and ethnic groups and political jurisdictions; and

-- Transparency and Accountability—include a process for allocating a state’s electoral college votes that is open, accountable, and timely.
+- include a process for allocating a state’s Electoral College votes that is open, accountable, and timely